 - Two-Weapon Fighting (TWF): allows the player to add their ability modifier to damage made with their off-hand attack.

-Finally, there is Action Surge, which gives you a second action in a turn and refreshes on a short rest.
+That's it for fighting styles, lets turn our attention to the other fighter feature: Action Surge.
+Action Surge gives you a second action in a turn and refreshes on a short rest.
 This feature is a lot of fun!
 Its like a burst damage spell that scales off of your standard action DPR that you can cast three times per long rest.
 There are two situations where you want to use this.
 First, whenever the extra attack will reliably kill a target that otherwise would survive your turn.
 This is efficient because you are not only getting another standard action for yourself, but you are also removing a whole turn that your opponent would be getting.
 The second situation is when you can target enemies under status effects that guarantee crits, like sleep or paralyze.
 Two crits in a single turn is a death sentence for most enemies.